mostafa-221/jobcrawler-frontend/docs/USECASES.md

 **_- What vacancy data fields to scan?_**

 ### Edge cases
+- Sometimes the internet may not be accessible.
+   - What will be returned?
+   - Does the user get an intelligible error message?

+ - Sometimes the database may not be accessible or connection cannot be made
+   - What will be returned?
+   - Does the user get an intelligible error message?

 - When the user does not fill in any parameters
     - All stored vacancies are returned